The Advantages of ETF Trading

 Flexibility and Liquidity

-ETFs are bought and sold just like stock, and unlike Mutual Funds, can be purchased at intraday prices, bought on margin, and even sold short.
+ETFs (Exchange Traded Funds) are bought and sold just like stock, and unlike Mutual Funds, can be purchased at intraday prices, bought on margin, and even sold short.

 Investing in an ETF means buying into a basket of securities, thereby diversifying your investment and reducing your risk.

 ETFs usually have lower expenses than other investments like mutual funds.
-ETFs at Firstrade are only $2.95/trade, and $0/trade for over 700 ETFs.
+ETFs at Firstrade are free.

 ETFs track individual indices or commodities and you can easily tell where your asset is being invested.